palantir/documentalist/README.md

 ## Documentalism 101

-- documentation should live with code

-## Usage
+Documentalism is a two-step process:

+1. Get the data.
+2. Render the data.

+`Documentalist` is an extensible solution to step 1: it helps you get all your data in one place, in a consistent format.
+Configure `Documentalist` with plugins to extract documentation data from source files, then feed it a glob of files and `await` your magical blob of documentation data!

+## 1. Get the data

-`Documentalist` comes pre-configured with support for the following languages:
+`Documentalist` comes with plugins for the following languages:

-- `.md` files for longform documentation and overall structure
+- __Markdown__ &mdash; longform documentation and overall structure.
-- `.ts`, `.tsx` files for JSDoc comments on interfaces in TypeScript source code
+- __TypeScript__ &mdash; JSDoc comments in TypeScript source code.
-- `.css`, `.less`, `.scss` files for comments on CSS selectors

-With the JavaScript API, nothing comes for free.
-All plugins must be registered with `.use()`.
+- __Stylesheets__ &mdash; KSS examples for HTML markup and CSS modifiers.

+### Node

+Register plugins with `.use(pattern, plugin)`.
+Supply a `pattern` to match files against; matched files will be compiled by the `plugin`.
+Documentation data will be collected into a single blob and can be easily written to a file or fed into another tool.

 ```js
 const { Documentalist, MarkdownPlugin, TypescriptPlugin } = require("documentalist");